NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/configure.md

     - Temporarily override all schemas zone-wide to `none`.
     - Remove the temporary override.

-Cloudflare recommends you to rerun test traffic and monitor the HTTP response codes after changing any settings to ensure Schema Validation is operating as expected.
+Khulnasoft recommends you to rerun test traffic and monitor the HTTP response codes after changing any settings to ensure Schema Validation is operating as expected.

 Settings changes may take a few minutes to implement.